-1. After the hearing concludes, the All University Hearing Board will review all pertinent information and make a determination related to each of the charges specified from the Student Conduct Code.
-The determination is based on the preponderance of evidence standard-whether it is more likely than not that the Respondent Student Organization violated the Student Conduct Code.
+After the hearing concludes, the AUHB or hearing officer will review all pertinent information and make a determination related to each of the charges specified from the Student Conduct Code.
+The determination is based on the preponderance of evidence standard, which indicates whether it is more likely than not that the Respondent student organization violated the Student Conduct Code.

-2. The All University Hearing Board will have the authority to determine the appropriate level of discipline action taking into consideration: the severity of the infraction; impact on individuals or the community; willingness to remedy the situation; internally or externally imposed sanctions or restrictions; and the past record of discipline.
+The AUHB or hearing officer will have the authority to determine the appropriate level of discipline action taking into consideration: the severity of the infraction; impact on individuals or the community; willingness to remedy the situation; effectiveness of internally or externally imposed sanctions or restrictions; and the past record of discipline.

-3. Written notice of the All University Hearing Board decision will be sent to the student organization within ten (10) business days of the hearing.
+Written notice of the AUHB or hearing officer decision will be sent to the Respondent student organization within ten (10) business days of the hearing.
 The notification shall consist of the determination of responsibility, level of discipline imposed, and a complete description of any sanctions or requirements.
 If the charges were disputed, the notification will include a summary of the basis for the determination.
-A copy of the decision may also be sent to other appropriate University offices.
-The University reserves the right to inform parents of involved students of the disciplinary decisions related to Student Organizations.
+A copy of the decision will also be sent to other appropriate University offices, such as the Office of Fraternity and Sorority Life, Sport Clubs, or the Student Involvement, Engagement, and Community Engagement Office.
+The University reserves the right to inform parents or appropriate family members of involved students of the disciplinary decisions related to student organizations.

-4. Decision letters that include information identifying persons listed as victims may not be released by the Respondent Student Organization to unauthorized third parties.
+Decision letters that include information identifying persons listed as victims may not be released by the Respondent student organization to unauthorized third parties.
 Failure to comply with this requirement could result in additional disciplinary charges.

 These are possible sanctions that may be levied against student organizations: